jay-chalkstep/cardmock/README.md

 - 🎨 **Design** professional mockups using an interactive canvas editor
 - 👥 **Collaborate** with visual annotations, comments, and structured review workflows
 - ✅ **Review & Approve** mockups with approval tracking and email notifications
+- 🔔 **Notifications** - In-app notification system for approvals, comments, and workflow updates ⭐️ NEW
+- ⚙️ **Settings** - Comprehensive settings modal with preferences, account, and organization management ⭐️ NEW
 - 📊 **Track** complete audit trail of edits, resolutions, and feedback history

 Built for teams who need more than basic file storage—Aiproval provides context-aware collaboration with visual feedback directly on mockup designs, organized by client projects with customizable approval workflows.